HayleySummer/Qiskit_Hackathon_Europe/Proposal/Proposal.md

 - showing problem solving on 8x8 board, rather than a 4x4 board

+#Judging Criterion 2 - Impact
+Weight: 30.00%
+How well does the proposal advance research and open source science in the field of quantum computing?
+How useful is this idea?
+Does it have prospects for future development?
+Will this project help the community at large?
+Will this project spark interest in the quantum computing community?

 Slide 2 - Impact and Goals
 - What would you like to achieve with this proposal?
 - Which value does this proposal bring to the specific field of interest (QML/ quantum games...) and to the wider quantum computing field?